thelastoutpostworkshop/gpio_viewer/README.md

 - The GPIOViewer Library adds 50 KB to your projects.
 - No worries!
 All the assets (ex. board images) of the web application are loaded from github pages and don't add to the size of your projects.

-## Espressif ESP32 Core SDK Compatibility
+## Espressif Arduino ESP32 Core Compatibility

 - The Espressif ESP32 Arduino Core that is installed in your system will need to be v3.0.0 or greater, in order for GPIO viewer to compile properly.
 - If you want support for the Arduino Core v2.x, use version 1.6.3 of the GPIOViewer library.
-- See the official Espressif Systems ESP32 Core documentation located here for more details: https://docs.espressif.com/projects/arduino-esp32/en/latest/

 ## Performance